estiwidder/bold360-mobile-docs-android/docs/overview.md

 ---

 ## About
-**Bold mobile SDK for android** is a native android SDK, intended to be used by Apps developed for android devices usage.
+**Bold mobile SDK for android** is a native android SDK, that enables embedding live and AI chats to your mobile applications.
-Native SDK ensures usability by native applications and benefits from the operating system software features.

 ## Features
-Create and integrate AI and live chats to run under your App.
+Provide your app users with Conversational AI chatbots to assist customers immediately which can be transitioned to agents seamlessly if needed.
-Customize your chat look to meet your need.
+Customize your chat UI to match your needs.

-## Intended Audience
-This guide assumes that you have the necessary android development skills to build and compile advanced applications using Android Studio.

 > *If you're a Bold customer, please contact your Bold Customer Success Manager to help facilitate the use of this component.*
 {: .mt-10}